 In comparison to traditional cross-chain bridges, CCIP aims to enable smart contracts to send both data and/or tokens across any blockchain in a secure manner.
 Data messages can be encoded/decoded by smart contracts in any manner, supporting a wide degree of flexibility in how they are interpreted.
 Importantly, CCIP will leverage the existing collection of hyper-reliable, tamper-resistant, and blockchain-agnostic Chainlink oracle nodes, which already help secure tens of billions of dollars in value within the multi-chain DeFi economy.

-In addition to a high-quality codebase, CCIP is planned to be further secured through an innovative risk management system called the Anti-Fraud Network.
-The Anti-Fraud Network is composed of DONs made up of independent committees of nodes, separate from those of facilitating CCIP-enabled bridges, with the sole purpose of monitoring CCIP services for malicious activity and blockchain network conditions such as block reorgs.
+In addition to a high-quality codebase, CCIP is planned to be further secured through an innovative risk management system called the Risk Management Network.
+The Risk Management Network is composed of DONs made up of independent committees of nodes, separate from those of facilitating CCIP-enabled bridges, with the sole purpose of monitoring CCIP services for malicious activity and blockchain network conditions such as block reorgs.
 This additional verification layer can initiate the emergency shutdown of bridges, which pause the transfer of data and tokens temporarily to help protect cross-chain smart contracts and users against potential black swan events.

 Hundreds of single-chain and multi-chain smart contract applications are already leveraging Chainlink oracles for off-chain data and trust-minimized computation, and such protocols can leverage the same decentralized infrastructure to support cross-chain interoperability.
 In addition to providing the infrastructure for creating cross-chain smart contracts, CCIP will also support the creation of various cross-chain token bridges, allowing users to directly bridge their tokens to different blockchains alongside commands on how to deploy such tokens.
 While there are some inherent challenges to the creation of cross-chain infrastructure, the priority on ensuring the highest level of security through audited code and a defense measure is a key focus in the creation of the CCIP standard.